 The Family Program at Transitions Recovery helps dual diagnosis trauma and abuse patients and their families:

-- Identify problems that have had significant impact on the family system.
+- Identify problems that have had a significant impact on the family system.

-- Change attitudes and behaviors between family members and patients.
+- Change attitudes and behaviors among family members and patients.

 - Clarify the healthy support role of the family.